Easy white bean, basil, & sun-dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.

 - 1 teaspoon maple syrup

-- 6 wraps or tortillas
+- 6 medium wraps - or tortillas

 - 2 cups spinach leaves

-- 1 cup julienned or grated carrots
+- 1 cup carrots - julienned or grated

-- ½ medium zucchini, grated or cut into thin strips
+- ½ medium zucchini - grated or cut into thin strips

-- 1 small red onion, thinly sliced
+- 1 small red onion - thinly sliced

 Instructions